 Getting over your resentment can be a long-lasting process that takes patience and perseverance.
 Here are some of the steps that may help you to enter a new, healthier phase of your life:

 - Recognize it: The first step to overcoming your anger is to admit to yourself that it’s there.
 Sometimes, people are far removed from their anger because they were taught to suppress it.
 However, it can be acknowledged and channeled in a healthy way.
-You’re entitled to feeling angry if someone you loved disrespected you, lied to you, or mistreated you in a different way.
+You’re entitled to feel angry if someone you loved disrespected you, lied to you, or mistreated you in a different way.

 - Find an outlet: While taking out your rage on your ex would probably be your first choice, this wouldn’t solve the problem because your relationship is already irreparably damaged.
 It could also put you in a precarious position and give them even more power over you.
 Instead, you need an outlet that lets you focus on your own feelings.
 For example, you can keep a journal or talk to a relationship coach who’ll help you survive divorce emotionally.